beginner-corp/learn.begin.com/src/md/foundations/setup.md

 ## Deploying with Begin.com

-Sign up for an account at [Begin.com](https://begin.com) with your Github account.
-Deploying with Begin requires `node` to work locally in the sandbox and `git` to commit code to Github.
+Sign up for an account at [Begin.com](https://begin.com) with your GitHub account.
+Deploying with Begin requires `node` to work locally in the sandbox and `git` to commit code.

 Code magically deploys instantly to AWS whenever you commit.

-> We also reccomend installing optional runtimes: Deno, Ruby 2.5 and Python3.7
+> We also recommend installing optional runtimes: Deno, Ruby 2.5 and Python3.7

 ## Deploying directly to AWS